RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

     {{< note >}}

-- The eviction policy can only be set to **noeviction** for Active-Active databases.
 - You cannot enable or disable database clustering after the Active-Active database is created.

     {{< /note >}}